Yasmin-FY/llm-safety-silencing/mitigations/README.md

 **8. Anti-Dependency Monitoring**

 Track engagement health metrics such as: session length, frequency, emotional topics.
-When patterns indicate unhealthy attachment there should be an empathetic check-in and suggestion to take a break.
+When patterns indicate unhealthy attachment there should be an empathetic check-in and suggestion to take a break and a reminder of the true nature of LLMs.

 **9. Knowledge Architecture Reform**